Crucialjun/CrucialBeginnersTest/README.md

 An educational app created as an exam for the completion of the Udacity Badic Android Course.

+'''
+The app is a simple questionare for beginners into the Computer World

 # Getting Started
 The whole code is posted here and can be viewed